 In 2013 Diana Wege created WOVEN (We Oppose Violence Everywhere Now) a digital platform and global resource for individuals, organizations and communities to share their work advocating for peace.
 WOVEN is a resource for anyone refusing to accept violence as a norm and seeking peaceful resolutions to problems/conflicts.
 Elizabeth Howard works closely with Diana on the strategic planning for WOVEN.

 Diana Wege and Elizabeth Howard met in New Canaan, Connecticut in 1986 and often collaborate on projects.
 They worked together when Diana established CrUSAde (Conflict Resolution Designed for Educators in the United States) in 1998.
 The year before the Columbine High School shootings in Littleton, Colorado (1999) they were advocating, through CrUSAde, for conflict resolution training in schools.
 After the Colombine incident Elizabeth and Diana were invited to meet with then Connecticut Senator Joseph Lieberman, organized a forum for school superintendents in the State of Connecticut and participated in a program on Capitol Hill in Washington designed to address the issue of school violence for students, educators and members of Congress.

 Furthermore, grants in publishing

-Elizabeth Howard has been working with Sean Curran and the late internationally recognized landscape architect and urban planner, Diana Balmori, on the production of “everywhere all the time” a thirty minute dance created for seven dancers and four musicians.
+Elizabeth Howard worked with Sean Curran and the late internationally recognized landscape architect and urban planner, Diana Balmori, on the initial plans for “everywhere all the time” a thirty-minute dance created for seven dancers and four musicians.